horeaporutiu/VSCodeTutorial/README.md

 # Use IBM Blockchain Platform extension in VSCode to develop a Smart Contract

-In tutorial, we will learn the process of using IBP's VSCode extension to streamline the process of developing, testing, and deploying a smart contract.
+In tutorial, we will learn the process of using IBM Blockchain Platform's VSCode extension to  streamline the process of developing, testing, and deploying a smart contract.
 The audience for this tutorial is a developer that has some basic understanding of blockchain, and wants to understand how to deploy a network to a Hyperledger fabric instance.
 Once you finish the